couchbase/libcouchbase/doc/cbcrc.markdown

 # cbcrc(4) - Configuration file for Couchbase command line tools

+## SYNOPSIS

+`~/.cbcrc`

-# DESCRIPTION
+## DESCRIPTION

-cbcrc is an ASCII file that allows you to specify default configuration values for cbc.
+cbcrc is an optional configuration file used to provide default values for the cbc(1) and cbc-pillowfight(1) utilities.
+It should be placed in

-Each entry in the cbcrc file is a line with a key-value pair in the following form:
+Each entry in the cbcrc file is a line with a key-value pair in the following
+form:

     # optional comments
     key=value